From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Model applicability: proof of concept

-The aim of this section is to obtain a tool to analyze crowd events in real domains on the basis of the modeling framework previously deduced.
+In this section we obtain a tool to analyse crowd events in real domains on the basis of the modelling framework previously deduced.
 From now on the dimension of the domain is fixed to $d=2$.

-First, to obtain a self-consistent tool a functional expression must be given to $K$, the interaction kernel defined in Eq.~\eqref{eq:vi}.
-In order to meet engineering needs, such an expression is expected to be synthetic, although obtained on a phenomenological basis.
+First, to obtain a self-consistent tool we have to assign an expression to $K$ (cf.~\eqref{eq:vi}).
+To meet engineering needs, this expression is expected to be synthetic, although obtained on a phenomenological basis.